b3llyfish/kingdoms-of-the-hre/README.md

 Options: Required (default), Not Required.

-### Emperor's Acceptance Modifier
-Whether to modifier the Emperor's accept petition chance, making it easier or harder to form a Kingdom.

-Options: Halved, No modifier (default), Doubled

 ### Austria Renown Level
 The dynasty renown level required for the 'Secure the Archduchy' decision.